crusherdev/crusher-1/README.md

 => much more.
 See features list for more.

-- 🦁 **Create test using low-code:** Elegant, entirely customizable and a fully extensible admin panel.
+- 🏆 **Create test using low-code:** Create test using custom recorder based off on chromium.
-- **Secure by default:** Reusable policies, CORS, CSP, P3P, Xframe, XSS, and more.
+- 📝 **Write test using code:** Better APIs, use native playwright APIs.
-- **Plugins Oriented:** Install the auth system, content management, custom plugins, and more, in seconds.
+- 🔋 **All major browser supported:** Run test on chromium, safari, firefox in seconds :D.
-- **Blazing Fast:** Built on top of Node.js, Strapi delivers amazing performance.
+- ⚡ **Blazing Fast:** Built on top of Playwright, Crusher delivers amazing performance of testing.
-- **Front-end Agnostic:** Use any front-end framework (React, Vue, Angular, etc.), mobile apps or even IoT.
+- 🦄 **Central reporting & dashboard:** Use any front-end framework (React, Vue, Angular, etc.), mobile apps or even IoT.
-- **Powerful CLI:** Scaffold projects and APIs on the fly.
+- **Powerful CLI:** Run and c.
 - **SQL databases:** Works with PostgreSQL, MySQL, MariaDB, and SQLite.

 ## 💡 Philosophy